 This means that if alimony is ordered following a 10-year marriage, the payments will last for 4.4 years.

 Remember that these are only the basics of how spousal support is calculated, and other factors can influence the amounts.
 For a more detailed review of your particular circumstances, please contact our office today to schedule a free consultation.
-Call 312-445-8830 now to get help with your divorce and alimony questions.
+Call us now to get help with your divorce and alimony questions.

-Generally speaking, the formulas described above will apply as long as a couples’ combined annual income is less than $500,000, and the paying spouse is not already under any previous child support orders.
+Generally speaking, the formulas described above will apply as long as a couple’s combined annual income is less than $500,000 and the paying spouse is not already under any previous child support orders.
 However, even outside of these circumstances, the same formulas are often used for determining support.

 Payer’s Monthly Income | Receiver’s Monthly Income | Estimated Monthly Maintenance Award |